andrzimin72/European-Casino-Roulette/README.md

 - press SPIN and watch the wheel animate;
 - results auto-resolve with correct payouts.

-Additionally, I decided to add a mobile version of this game (European_Casino_Roulette_KivyApp).
-This is the complete, integrated script for Kivy-based App, which:
+Additionally, I decided to add a mobile version of this game (European_Casino_Roulette_KivyApp.py).
+This is the complete, integrated Kivy App script, which:
 - uses our preserved roulette_engine.py logic;
 - integrates BettingTable and RouletteWheel widgets;
 - implements chip selection, bet placement, call bets, and neighbor betting;